thboutet/STAGE-M1/README.md

 To process my results I use the **"script_cluster.py"** You can see the script [here](https://github.com/thboutet/STAGE-M1/blob/main/script_cluster.py).
-This will create "result_microsporidia" files which contain :
+This will create "result_microsporidia" repertories which contain :
 - Pie charts on the predictions of the 4 tools (**'Pie'**) :
 <p align="center">
 <img src="https://github.com/thboutet/STAGE-M1/assets/174331140/d52dd62d-f00e-4656-b5f8-d34f76cb15ae" width=125% height=125%>